sts10/tidy/readme.markdown

     -s, --delete-through-space      Delete characters through first space -t, --delete-through-tab        Delete characters through first tab --dry-run                   Dry run.
-Don't write new list to file or terminal -f, --force                     Force outputting of lists that fall below the brute force line --help                      Prints help information
+Don't write new list to file or terminal --help                      Prints help information
     -q, --quiet                     Do not print any extra information -I, --remove-integers           Remove all words with integers in them from list